MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/searching-by-compatibility.md

 ## Searching by Operating System

 Since PowerShell Core is available for Windows, Linux, and MacOS, packages in the Gallery may be designed for any combination of these operating systems.
-In the GalleryUI use the following searchs tags to find packages tagged by operating system:
+In the gallery UI use the following searchs tags to find packages tagged by operating system:

 - Tags: "Windows"
 - Tags: "Linux"